Table of Contents

 - Name and contact information for up to two PIs

 - Project summary (250 words): appropriate for the public; posted on the SESYNC website

 - Keywords (up to 5 keywords different from those used in the title)

-- Proposed start dates, duration of meeting, and the estimated number of participants (please note: the earliest possible workshop date is January 2020)
+- Proposed start dates, duration of meeting, and the estimated number of participants (Please note: the earliest possible workshop date is March 2020)

 - Potential conflicts of interest with members of the SESYNC Scientific Review Committee, External Advisory Board, Leadership Team, Researchers, or Fellows

 2. Main body (five pages max excluding references section)